jack4Lindsay/winterWonderland/README.md

 + added another skin!
 + Made the map twice as large with twice as many objects within it!
 + Made it a little easier to get certain achievements \ skins

+Version 4:

++ added a few new entities, with a new type that runs away if you click on them and you're close enough!
+There is also a new feature - when a rare entity is spawned, a message will appear saying "Something magical happened!"
++ changed the random replacement algorithm to compensate for new creatures
++ added new skins once again!